MohamedEmadSakr/Post-Disaster-Rescue-UGV/README.md

-# Autonomous Car project
+# Remote Car project

-this project is for generating a model of an autonomous car in a Udacity's car simulation using convolutional neural networks
+This project is for Controlling UGV remotly Using PS4 controller

 # Motivation